-During 2023 and 2022, the segment observed an increase in completion factors relative to those assumed at the prior year end.
-After considering the claims paid in 2023 and 2022 with dates of service prior to the fourth quarter of the previous year, the segment observed assumed incurred claim weighted average completion factors that were 4 and 3 basis points higher, respectively, than previously estimated, resulting in a decrease of \$55 million and \$32 million in 2023 and 2022, respectively, in health care costs payable that related to the prior year.
-The segment has considered the pattern of changes in its completion factors when determining the completion factors used in its estimates of IBNR as of December 31, 2023.
-However, based on historical claim experience, it is reasonably possible that the estimated weighted average completion factors may vary by plus or minus 9 basis points from the assumed rates, which could impact health care costs payable by approximately plus or minus \$166 million pretax.
+During 2024 and 2023, the segment observed an increase in completion factors relative to those assumed at the prior year end.
+After considering the claims paid in 2024 and 2023 with dates of service prior to the fourth quarter of the previous year, the segment observed assumed incurred claim weighted average completion factors that were 23 and 4 basis points higher, respectively, than previously estimated, resulting in a decrease of \$339 million and \$55 million in 2024 and 2023, respectively, in health care costs payable that related to the prior year.
+The segment has considered the pattern of changes in its completion factors when determining the completion factors used in its estimates of IBNR as of December 31, 2024.
+However, based on historical claim experience, it is reasonably possible that the estimated weighted average completion factors may vary by plus or minus 9 basis points from the assumed rates, which could impact health care costs payable by approximately plus or minus \$202 million pretax.

-Also, during 2023 and 2022, the Health Care Benefits segment observed that health care costs for claims with claim incurred dates of three months or less before the financial statement date were lower than previously estimated.
-Specifically, after considering the claims paid in 2023 and 2022 with claim incurred dates for the fourth quarter of the previous year, the segment observed health care costs that were 4.5% and 4.8% lower, respectively, for each fourth quarter than previously estimated, resulting in a reduction of \$620 million and \$622 million in 2023 and 2022, respectively, in health care costs payable that related to prior year.
+Also, during 2024 and 2023, the Health Care Benefits segment observed that health care costs for claims with claim incurred dates of three months or less before the financial statement date were lower than previously estimated.
+Specifically, after considering the claims paid in 2024 and 2023 with claim incurred dates for the fourth quarter of the previous year, the segment observed health care costs that were 3.2% and 4.5% lower, respectively, for each fourth quarter than previously estimated, resulting in a reduction of \$546 million and \$620 million in 2024 and 2023, respectively, in health care costs payable that related to prior year.

 Management considers historical health care cost trend rates together with its knowledge of recent events that may impact current trends when developing estimates of current health care cost trend rates.
-When establishing reserves as of December 31, 2023, the segment increased its assumed health care cost trend rates for the most recent three months by 7.1% from health care cost trend rates recently observed.
-Health care cost trend rates during the past three years have been impacted by utilization changes driven by the COVID-19 pandemic.
-The impact has not been uniform, with products and select geographies experiencing utilization impacts due to COVID-19 waves.
-Based on historical claim experience, it is reasonably possible that the segment's estimated health care cost trend rates may vary by plus or minus 3.5% from the assumed rates, which could impact health care costs payable by plus or minus \$595 million pretax.
+When establishing reserves as of December 31, 2024, the segment increased its assumed health care cost trend rates for the most recent three months by 3.4% from health care cost trend rates recently observed.
+Based on historical claim experience, it is reasonably possible that the segment's estimated health care cost trend rates may vary by plus or minus 3.5% from the assumed rates, which could impact health care costs payable by plus or minus \$808 million pretax.

-New Accounting Pronouncements Recently Adopted
+New Accounting Pronouncements

-See Note 1 "Significant Accounting Policies" included in Item 8 of this 10-K for a description of recently adopted new accounting pronouncements applicable to the Company.
+See Note 1 "Significant Accounting Policies" included in Item 8 of this 10-K for a description of new accounting pronouncements applicable to the Company.